ggrecow/SQAT/README.md

 We would be very happy to know that you find SQAT useful and have used it in your own work.
 In this case, please reach out so we can feature your work here.

+> Georgiou, F., Schäffer, B., Heusser, A., & Pieren, R. (2024).
+Prediction of Noise Annoyance of Air Vehicle Flyovers Using Psychoacoustic Models.
+Proceedings of the 30th International Congress on Sound and Vibration (ICSV).

 > Yupa Villanueva, R. M., Merino-Martinez, R., Andino Cappagli, C. I., Altena, A., & Snellen, M. (2024).
 Effect of Unmanned Aerial Vehicle Configurations on the Acoustic and Psychoacoustic Signatures.
 Proceedings of the 30th International Congress on Sound and Vibration (ICSV).

 > von den Hoff, B., Merino-Martinez, R., Yupa Villanueva, R. M., & Snellen, M. (2024).
 Noise Emissions and Noise Annoyance of a Single-Propeller Electric Aircraft During Flyover.
 Proceedings of the 30th International Congress on Sound and Vibration (ICSV).